VedranBrazdil/Circle_Hough_Transform/README.md

 Read all the comments so you know how to use it.

-cv2 is used only to opend images and save them.
+cv2 is used only to open images and save them.